tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/操作指南/测速工具/站点拨测_intl_en.md

 ## Overview
 A site speed test allows you to measure the overall page performance of a domain name.
 >?
->- This feature is applicable for domain names that provide webpage applications.
+This feature is applicable for domain names that provide webpage applications.
->- The EdgeOne console is now only available to beta users.
-[Contact us](https://intl.cloud.tencent.com/contact-us) to join the beta.

 ## Directions
 1. Log in to the [EdgeOne console](https://console.cloud.tencent.com/edgeone).
 Click **Speed Test Tools** > **Site Speed Test** on the left sidebar.